BlueLink's ongoing and recent projects

 BlueLink Virtual Newsroom

-The BlueLink Virtual Newsroom project is being implemented jointly by the Heinrich Böll Foundation in Brandenburg and the BlueLink Foundation.
-Funding is provided by the German Environmental Foundation DBU and Heinrich Böll in Brandenburg.
-The aim of the project is to increase public attention to the problems of climate change and the opportunities for energy extraction from environmentally friendly sources in the former socialist countries of Central and Eastern Europe.
-Within the project, young and active journalists from Central and Eastern European countries work on the topics of climate change and clean energy within the electronic English edition of the BlueLink Foundation BlueLink Stories.
+The BlueLink Virtual Newsroom project was implemented jointly by the Heinrich Böll Foundation in Brandenburg and the BlueLink Foundation, with funding provided by the German Environmental Foundation (DBU) and Heinrich Böll in Brandenburg.
+The project aimed to increase public attention to the challenges of climate change and the potential for energy extraction from environmentally friendly sources across the former socialist countries of Central and Eastern Europe.
+Within the initiative, young and active journalists from the CEE region produced work on climate change and clean energy for BlueLink Stories, the BlueLink Foundation's English-language electronic edition.

 Training for Turkish environmental journalists